The strategy focuses on these ten priority areas:

 - Biodiversity - Identify and address the University’s principal biodiversity impacts through its operations and supply chain, and enhance biodiversity on the University’s estate.

-- Sustainable Resource Use - Identify and reduce the environmental impacts of our consumption and supply chain.
+- Sustainable resource use - Reduce the environmental impacts of our consumption and supply chain.

 - Investments - Ensure that the University, as an investor, is part of the solution to climate change and biodiversity loss.

-The strategy is underpinned by these four ‘enablers’:
+The strategy is underpinned by the following four ‘enablers’:

-- Developing a system of annual reporting of carbon emissions and biodiversity impact within the first twelve months;
+- Reporting - Developing a system of annual reporting of carbon emissions and biodiversity impact within the first twelve months, which will be published in the University of Oxford’s Annual Review and financial accounts;

-- Establishing the Oxford Sustainability Fund to finance the programme of action required to reach net zero carbon and biodiversity net gain by 2035;
+- Funding - Establishing the Oxford Sustainability Fund, making £200 million available for sustainability initiatives over the next 15 years, to finance the programme of action required to reach net zero carbon and biodiversity net gain by 2035;